(201) 262-7691 – Ext. 212

 cantor.sw@jccparamus.org

 Our Jewish Community Center of Paramus / Congregation Beth Tikvah calendar is always brimming with social, recreational, educational and communal activity.
 But of course, we are first and foremost a synagogue—a place of prayer and inspiration.
 My mission is to help young and old to pray and be inspired.
-I am proud to continue serving a congregation that values the traditional liturgy and Torah Reading, from the daily Minyan to the High Holidays.
+I am proud to have served a congregation that values the traditional liturgy and Torah Reading, from the daily Minyan to the High Holidays.

 Sitting in silent reverence can be a moving experience; getting absorbed in the meaning of a prayer can be enlightening; and we can be stirred by listening to beautiful music; but singing the traditional prayers with our fellow congregants combines and strengthens all of these feelings.
 As the old adage says, “Those who sing pray twice.”